ahmdtaha/simsiam/README.md

 # SimSiam
 This is an _Unofficial_ PyTorch implementation of **Exploring Simple Siamese Representation Learning [1]**.
 It is highly inspired by [PatrickHua's repository](https://github.com/PatrickHua/SimSiam).
-The key features in this implementations are
+The key features in this repository are

 1. It supports DistributedDataParallel (DDP) -- not the old fashion DataParallel
 2. It separates the loss function (criteria) from the model.
 Thus, it is easier to modify the loss function (e.g., add a regularizer) without changing the model.